 In December 2007, the FASB issued SFAS No. 141(R), a revised version of SFAS No. 141, "Business Combinations."
 The revision is intended to simplify existing guidance and converge rulemaking under U.S. generally accepted accounting principles (GAAP) with international accounting rules.
 This statement applies prospectively to business combinations where the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
 An entity may not apply it before that date.
-The new standard also converges financial reporting under U.S. GAAP with international accounting rules.
 Beginning in 2009, the Company will record acquisitions in accordance with SFAS 141(R).

-In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities an amendment of FASB Statement No. 133," which amends and expands the disclosure requirements of SFAS 133 to require qualitative disclosure about objectives and strategies for using derivatives, quantitative disclosures about fair value amounts of and gains and losses on derivative instruments, and disclosures about credit-risk-related contingent features in derivative agreements.
+In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133."
+SFAS 161 requires additional disclosures about the objectives of using derivative instruments, the method by which the derivative instruments and related hedged items are accounted for under FASB Statement No. 133 and its related interpretations, and the effect of derivative instruments and related hedged items on financial position, financial performance, and cash flows.
+SFAS 161 also requires disclosure of the fair values of derivative instruments and their gains and losses in a tabular format.
 SFAS 161 is effective for fiscal years and interim periods beginning after November 15, 2008.
 The Company is currently assessing the impact, if any, of SFAS 161 on its consolidated financial statements.